The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: The Fundamental Theorem of Algebra

-The preceding compactness argument applies only to the field $\CC = \RR[i]$ of complex numbers over $\RR$ (\sref{sub:RealNumbers}) and not to an arbitrary real-closed field (\sref{sub:RealClosedFields}).
+The preceding compactness argument applies only to $\CC = \RR[i]$ over the field $\RR$ of real numbers (\sref{sub:RealNumbers}) and not to an arbitrary real closed field (\sref{sub:RealClosedFields}).
 In particular, it is no longer elementary in the sense that it uses a second-order property (\sref{sub:ElementaryTheory}).
 We therefore provide an elementary real-algebraic proof using Sturm chains: